The World has Changed: Protect your business with Zulu® Enterprise

 Azul’s Zulu Enterprise is designed to help you gain the benefits of Java’s new release cadence without incurring support and security risk to your operation – whether you utilize the latest cutting-edge feature release or only LTS releases.
 Zulu Enterprise ensures that bug fixes and security updates remain available well after Oracle ends public support.

 Zulu Enterprise is also extremely cost-effective.
-As seen in the pricing table below, Java support for thousands of servers is typically available for less than the cost of a single fully-loaded engineer.
+As seen in the pricing table below, Java support for thousands of desktops and/or servers is typically available for less than the cost of a single fully-loaded engineer.

 Finally, Azul’s customer support engineers have extensive Java experience and deep knowledge of the JDK, JVM, memory management, performance optimization, and usage of industry-standard application monitoring and management tools.
 As a Zulu Enterprise customer, you will be working with an experienced, knowledgeable Azul support engineer who knows Java inside and out and is dedicated to the success of your deployment and your business.